The Ultimate Guide To Motoring Convictions and Insurance

 Other speeding offences include exceeding the speed limit for the type of vehicle (excluding goods or passenger vehicles) and exceeding a passenger-vehicle speed limit.

-This is an offence that has received considerable recent publicity.
-It makes it unlawful to use a handheld phone while driving, whether this is to make or receive a call, send or read a text or email, or to utilise any other of the phone’s functions.
+This much publicised motoring offence code makes it unlawful to use a handheld phone while driving, whether this is to make or receive a call, send or read a text or email, or to use any of the phone’s other functions.

 Anyone using a handheld phone while supervising a learner driver is also committing an offence.
 Offenders can expect to receive between three and six penalty points, as well as a fine.

-Although using a mobile phone as a satnav is not necessarily treated as using a mobile for the purposes of CU80, it may risk a driver facing charges of careless or dangerous driving, or of not being in proper control of their vehicle.
-It’s best to avoid having your mobile phone in your eyeline while driving, to avoid any ambiguity if caught with a visible device.
+Although using a mobile phone as a satnav is not necessarily treated as using a mobile for the purposes of CU80, a driver may face charges of careless or dangerous driving, or of not being in proper control of their vehicle.
+It’s best to avoid having your mobile phone in view while driving, to avoid any ambiguity if caught with a visible device.

 For more information on driving while using a mobile phone, check out our informative blog post: Your Guide to Using Your Mobile Phone at the Wheel.